fortresspower/fortress_api_sandbox/README.md

 The VEN is running in the container `api-sandbox-ven-1`.
 It will attempt to connect to the VTN at the URL you gave in the `.env` file.
 The VEN will follow the logic from the diagram above.
 You can use this to test your VTN implementation.

+# Examples of data points

+An example of the kind of data points or "tags" that will be available is given in `example_payloads/example_tags.csv`.
+"MBMU" refers to the master battery management unit, which has a similar function to a more traditional "BMS".
+The "PCS" is the "power conditioning system".
+Please take note that this list of tags is given as an example only.
+The naming convention is still being developed.
+In addition, the exact tag list will vary because the exact set of equipment at any given installation will also vary.

 # Version Notes

+## V0.0.2

+- Documentation improvements.
+- Examples of data points added.

 ## V0.0.1 Initial release